 Due to the Coronavirus, until further notice, Kairos Prison Ministry International is suspending all Kairos events and meetings.
 This includes State meetings, Team meetings, Continuing Ministry events, Advisory Council meetings and training, and Weekends.
 At the same time the state of North Carolina has suspended all visitation and volunteer work for 30 days beginning March 16.

-(Pronounced "Ki - Ros" [rhymes with "high dose"] and means "God's Special Time")
+What is Kairos?
+(Pronounced "Ki - Ros" (rhymes with "high dose") and means "God's Special Time")

 Kairos is a Christian, lay-led, ecumenical, volunteer, international prison ministry in which men and women volunteers bring Christ's love and forgiveness to incarcerated individuals and to their families.
 Kairos consists of three programs: the Men's and Women's Ministry, begun in 1976, Kairos Outside, begun in 1991, and Kairos Torch, begun in 1997.

 Kairos Outside provides spiritual healing to families of the incarcerated who often feel that they too are "doing time."
-Spouses, parents, and other relatives of prisoners meet with teams of Kairos volunteers to share their faith and gain strength from Christian community.
+Spouses, and other female relatives and friends of prisoners meet with teams of Kairos volunteers to share their faith and gain strength from Christian community.

 Kairos Torch provides a ministry to youthful offenders which is the most rapidly growing segment of the prison system.
 This branch of Kairos has developed due to the fact that, to be successful, ministry to our youth (13 to 19 years of age) needs to have a very different tone than our methods directed toward adult offenders.